giordamaug/WisardLibrary/README.md

 It is a weightless neural network model to recognize binary patterns.
 For a introduction to WiSARD, please read <a href="https://www.elen.ucl.ac.be/Proceedings/esann/esannpdf/es2009-6.pdf">A brief introduction to Weightless Neural Systems</a>

+This software is an efficient C++ library implementation of WiSARD basic components and functions.
+It can be used in any C++ application.

+The C++ WiSARD library is distributed together with a Python interface, called WiSARDpy, to use WiSARD in Python programming with fast training/classification time.

 ----------------------
 Citation Details
 ----------------------